Skip to main content

 If you, a member of your family, a carer or an advocate, wish to discuss any complaints you have, you should speak to the staff who are involved with your care and treatment so that they can help you to resolve the matter.

-However, if this action has not resolved matters for you, or if you would prefer to talk to someone who is not involved in your care or are unsure who to talk to, please contact the patient support services team:
+However, if this does not resolve matters for you, or if you would prefer to talk to someone who is not involved in your care or are unsure who to talk to, please complete the below complaints form.
+Alternatively, you can contact us via our traditional methods:

 Telephone: 0300 0200 159